• Skip to primary navigation

 Reheat the frozen barbacoa on the stove top or in the microwave.
 Can also be thawed in the fridge overnight.

-If you are making tacos, burritos, or enchiladas with your Barbacoa then you can make it a meal by adding some restaurant style salsa, 15 minute refried beans, and Mexican Rice. don’t forget to add a tequila cocktail… I like this pomegranate margarita, tequila soda, or tequila mule!
+If you are making tacos, burritos, or enchiladas with your Barbacoa then you can make it a meal by adding some 15 minute refried beans, and Mexican Rice even this Cilantro Lime Pineapple would be a delicious side dish.

 More Mexican Dinner Recipes